voycey/docker-resque-web/README.md

 # Resque Web in Docker
 ##(With Resque Cleaner & Resque Sliders)

+Need a GUI to monitor your Redis installation but freak out when you read the instructions for setting up resque-web, why do you need a framework and a ruby env and all these gem's etc etc etc - especially if you haven't even looked at Ruby in your life?

+This will sort you out - in 1 command you can point this at your Redis server and have a GUI that will allow you to monitor, manage and most importantly (the reason I started this) the ability to requeue failed jobs easily!

 ## Getting the container
+Obviously you need to have docker installed:

+	sudo apt-get install docker.io

-To download the container run
+To download the container run (as root or sudo)

 	docker pull voycey/resque-web

-Or clone this into a directory and issue
+Or clone this into a directory and issue (as root or sudo)

 	docker build -t resque-web resque-web